GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_3.md

 ### 1.1 Prerequisite(s)

 - Completion of Intro to Linux parts 1 and 2 (or at least familiarity of the material)
-- `bash` command line (Ubuntu in WSL will be the default for all commands shown)
+- `bash` command line (Ubuntu interactive container on the GPSC will be the default for all commands shown)

 ### 1.2 Objectives

 - Overall objective --> build a foundation of skills to be confident in using bioinformatics tools in Linux
-- This session will focus on some useful utilities in the command line and file permissions
+- This session will focus on some useful utilities in the command line and for file permissions

 ### 1.3 Commands and topics covered in this session